dhruv-chitkara27/Justjava-Android/README.md

 *This project simply takes the input number of orders user want to place and return the total price of the order.

-*This app is run and tested successfully on Nexus4.
+*This App is run and tested successfully on Nexus4.